MikeAvgeros/fitz-composer/README.md

     -   As a Returning User, I want to find more information about the different services offered.
         -   This has been achieved by adding a services page with detailed descriptions and images of each service provided by the owner.

-    -   As a Returning User, I want to find out about more information about the site owner's skills and experience.
+    -   As a Returning User, I want to find out about more information about the site Owner's skills and experience.
         -   This has been achieved by adding a bio page with a lot of information on the owner's skills and experience.
 Users can also visit the work section to hear a selection of his best work.

-    -   As a Returning User, I want to find out what previous clients and co-workers think of the site's owner.
+    -   As a Returning User, I want to find out what previous clients and co-workers think of the site's Owner.
         -   This has been achieved by adding a reviews section with testimonials from happy clients and colleagues.

 -   ### Frequent User's Goals

-    -   As a Frequent User, I want to be able to keep up to date with the owner's news and find out if he offers any special deals.
+    -   As a Frequent User, I want to be able to keep up to date with the Owner's news and find out if he offers any special deals.
         -   This has been achieved by adding a subscribe to mailing list checkbox when contacting the owner.

-    -   As a Frequent User, I want to check to see up to date photos of the owner working on projects.
+    -   As a Frequent User, I want to check to see up to date photos of the Owner working on projects.
         -   This has been achieved by adding a gallery page with a carouself showing up to date photos of the owner working in the studio.

-    -   As a Frequent User, I want to have a section where I can follow the owner's social media and other websites.
+    -   As a Frequent User, I want to have a section where I can follow the Owner's social media and other relevant websites.
         -   This has been achieved by adding a useful links section with the owner's social media and soundbetter profile in the footer of the page.

 ## Browser Compatibility